 Your first draft may only have 5 pages in a single binder, and that’s great – you have a plan and it’s written down.
 If you have a plan in place, no matter how primitive, you’ve already done well!

 Step 7 – Match Finances to Your Plan

 Unless you’re independently wealthy, a large portion of your SHTF plan will revolve around what to get when and which skills to develop in what order.
-This is easier when you’re not stressing about finances.
-If you have a significant other, you discuss this together and come to an agreement on a household budget.
+This is easier when you’re not stressing about money.
+If you have a significant other, discuss this together and come to an agreement on a household budget.

 Track your spending.
 You must know where your money is going to make wise decisions about prepper purchases.
 Keep receipts for cash purchases for one month.
 At the end of the month, group your spending into categories such as food, utilities, transportation, entertainment, etc.